mers85/sam/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+SAM is a system for entering and leaving employees.

+## Requirements:

-* Ruby version
+* Ruby 2.6.1

-* System dependencies

-* Configuration
+* Rails 6
+* bundler - gem install bundler
+* Yarn - brew install yarn or Install Yarn
+* Redis - For ActionCable support
+* Foreman - gem install foreman - helps run all your processes in development

-* Database creation
+## Database creation

-* Database initialization
+* Run the app and sign up, by default the user is an employee
+* For now: To create an Admin you can run on rails console user = User.create(email: "email", password: "password", admin: true), user.save

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* use foreman start

+### Api Docs
+* run the app
+* Go to this link [api_docs v1] http://localhost:5000/api_docs/v1

 * ...